-Figure 17 shows the ADF4360-4 used as a fixed frequency LO at 1.6 GHz.
+Figure 17 shows the ADF4360-5 used as a fixed frequency LO at 1.4 GHz.
 The low-pass filter was designed using ADIsimPLL for a channel spacing of 8 MHz and an open-loop bandwidth of 40 kHz.
-The maximum PFD frequency of the ADF4360-4 is 8 MHz.
-Since using a larger PFD frequency allows users to use a smaller N, the in-band phase noise is reduced to as low as possible, -100 dBc/Hz.
-The 40 kHz bandwidth is chosen to be just greater than the point at which the open-loop phase noise of the VCO is -100 dBc/Hz, thus giving the best possible integrated noise.
-The typical rms phase noise (100 Hz to 100 kHz) of the LO in this configuration is 0.3°.
-The reference frequency is from a 16 MHz TCXO from Fox; thus, an R value of 2 is programmed.
+The maximum PFD frequency of the ADF4360-5 is 8 MHz.
+Since using a larger PFD frequency allows the use of a smaller N, the in-band phase noise is reduced to as low as possible, -101 dBc/Hz.
+The 40 kHz bandwidth is chosen to be just greater than the point at which the open-loop phase noise of the VCO is -101 dBc/Hz, thus, giving the best possible integrated noise.
+The typical rms phase noise (100 Hz to 100 kHz) of the LO in this configuration is 0.33°.
+The reference frequency is from a 16 MHz TCXO from Fox; thus an R value of 2 is programmed.
 Taking into account the high PFD frequency and its effect on the band select logic, the band select clock divider is enabled.
 In this case, a value of 8 is chosen.
-A very simple pull-up resistor and dc blocking capacitor complete the RF output stage.
+A very simple pullup resistor and dc blocking capacitor complete the RF output stage.